Laser-induced transient opacity in helium nanodroplets probed by single-shot coherent diffraction: Results

+By binning the size selected patterns into four broad size ranges of at least 100 nm width in the center region of the observed size distribution, appropriate comparisons can still be conducted.
+Fig. \ref{fig:exp_setup_v4} b) displays the brightest diffraction image for each time delay and size range.
+A clear brightness reduction can be observed in the region of temporal overlap of the pump and probe pulses for all size ranges.

-For a quantitative analysis, we focused on the integrated detector signal at small scattering angles up to $11^{\circ}$ (blue area in Fig. \ref{fig:results_decrease_tof_det_signal} a), center hole and detector areas of decreased efficiency masked out, see also Supplementary Note 4).
-Larger scattering angles were excluded for this analysis to minimize the influence of fluorescence radiation which also produces a signal on the MCP detector.
+For the subsequent analysis, we focus on the integrated detector signal as a function of XUV-NIR time delay.
+The full detector signal (center hole and detector areas of decreased efficiency masked out, see also Supplementary Note 4) of all "hits", normalized to the XUV-only signal, is shown as light-green dotted curve in Fig. \ref{fig:results_decrease_tof_det_signal} b).
+While a region of decreased intensity is clearly visible around zero time delay, towards negative delays the signal rises above the XUV-only level.
+This increase can be assigned to fluorescence radiation which also produces a signal on the MCP detector.
 At negative delays, i.e. when the XUV pulse precedes the NIR pulse, a process termed "avalanching" \cite{Schutte2016} occurs: The helium droplets are already partially ionized when the NIR arrives, thus allowing the NIR field to efficiently drive and heat droplet-bound quasi-free electrons.
 This has been shown to result in strong collisional ionization \cite{Schutte2016}.
 However, collisional excitation and recombination in the nanoplasma will also lead to the formation of excited atoms and ions, which can eventually emit fluorescence light \cite{Schroedter2014, Muller2015}.
-Unlike the strongly forward-directed diffraction signal, fluorescence is emitted isotropically, making it the dominant contribution in the outer detector area.
-Comparing the integrated detector signals from small and large scattering angles, normalized to the XUV-only signal, Fig. \ref{fig:results_decrease_tof_det_signal} b) reveals two main trends: At large angles (orange curve), the signal exhibits a step-like increase when the NIR pulse follows the XUV pulse (i.e. towards negative delays).
-The curve closely resembles the helium ion yield curve of the droplets (cf. Supplementary Note 3), supporting the connection to the avalanching mechanism \cite{Schutte2016}.
-In contrast, at small angles where diffraction dominates, the signal (blue curve) shows a pronounced intensity reduction of up to \SI{30}{\percent}, which is rather symmetric around zero delay.
+Unlike the strongly forward-directed diffraction signal, which drops with $q^{-4}$ , fluorescence is emitted isotropically, making it a potentially very significant contribution in the outer detector area.
+While the non-linear response function of the MCP based diffraction detector does not allow for subtracting a constant fluorescence signal, we minimize its influence by restricting the subsequent analysis of the integrated detector signal to small scattering angles up to $11^{\circ}$ (marked blue in Fig. \ref{fig:results_decrease_tof_det_signal} a), where the diffraction dominates by orders of magnitude.